bettergov/foiamail/readme.md

 - Label messages '\*NA' for agencies that no longer exist or have no employees
 - Throughout the project, particularly after the FOIA deadline has passed, use the response report to identify non-responsive agencies and go nudge them
 - Update contact information via the GMail interface as necessary

+# technical docs
+See [docs/technical.md](docs/technical.md) for detailed explanations of commands.